module Nativeint: sig .. endProcessor-native integers.

 let rem: (nativeint, nativeint) => nativeint;

-is not zero, the result
+Integer remainder.
+If y is not zero, the result

-of Nativeint.rem x y
+of Nativeint.rem x y satisfies the following properties:

-Nativeint.zero <= Nativeint.rem x y < Nativeint.abs y
+Nativeint.zero <= Nativeint.rem x y < Nativeint.abs y and

 x = Nativeint.add (Nativeint.mul (Nativeint.div x y) y)

-(Nativeint.rem x y)
+(Nativeint.rem x y).

 let unsigned_rem: (nativeint, nativeint) => nativeint;